logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 #### Create a parsing rule set with Sawmill

 This process creates a parsing rule set for the specified log type.
 The log type is a field used to differentiate the source of each log.
-You need to select one of your existing log types for the parsing rules.
+You need to select one of your existing log types (or create a new log type) for the parsing rules.
 When you submit a rule set to be applied on the backend, only the logs of the selected log type are processed.

 <div class="tasklist">